matplotlib/matplotlib/doc/devel/coding_guide.rst

 * Every new feature should be documented.
 If it's a new module, don't forget to add a new rst file to the API docs.

-* Each high-level plotting function should have a simple example in the `Example` section of the docstring.
+* Each high-level plotting function should have a small example in the `Example` section of the docstring.
 This should be as simple as possible to demonstrate the method.
-More complex examples should go in the `examples` tree.
+More complex examples should go in the `examples` section of the documentation.

 * Build the docs and make sure all formatting warnings are addressed.